-Steve Thornton is returning to Belfast to take charge of the Giants for his third season as the Head Of Hockey Operations.
+Steve Thornton is taking charge of the Giants for his fifth season as the Head Of Hockey Operations.
 Thornton, born in Edmonton, grew up in Ottawa Ontario where he played his Junior hockey before progressing to Boston University on a scholarship.
 Four successful years with the Terriers ended with a Bachelor of Science and Business Administration degree along with the coveted National Championship title in his Senior season.

 He moved onto the pro ranks signing with the Peoria Rivermen of the former IHL before making the decision to “cross the pond”.
 The European career started in Austria, onto Germany before landing in the UK.
 He played for Cardiff and London before joining the Giants for his first stint in Belfast where he won the Playoff title in 2002/03.